plazi/GoldenGATE-Imagine/README.md

 * detection, atomization, and reconciliation of taxonomic names, backed by Catalog of Life, GBIF, and IPNI
 * markup of taxonomic treatments and their inner structure
 * extraction and parsing of occurrence records
 * tagging of trait terms, backed by ontologies.

+At any stage of document processing, users can choose to export documents as XML.
+As soon as document metadata is extracted and taxon names and treatments are marked, they can also export a DarwinCore Archive or upload the document to the Plazi treatment repository, which allows them to share their markup work with the public.
+Further, users can export tables and figures, together with their captions

 ### Installation requirements